Jin leads the way in men's short program at Cup of China - WHIZ News

-CHONGQING, China (AP) — All that was missing for Chinese figure skater Boyang Jin were his fans.
+CHONGQING, China (AP) — Chinese skater Boyang Jin had no trouble adjusting to a new program and finished first in the short program at the Cup of China on Friday.

-Jin, known for crowd-pleasing performances, was first in the men’s short program at the Cup of China on Friday, receiving 103.94 points to finish comfortably ahead of Han Yan with 92.56.
+Jin, known for crowd-pleasing performances, received 103.94 points to finish comfortably ahead of Han Yan with 92.56.
 Yudong Chen was third with 75.74 points.

-Jin opened his routine with a quadruple lutz and followed with a quadruple toeloop-double toeloop combination.
+Skating to “Trio in D” and “Mechanisms” by Kirill Richter, the two-time world bronze medalist opened his routine with a quadruple lutz and followed with a quadruple toeloop-double toeloop combination.
+He also added a triple axel.

+“I did not have so much time to prepare for this competition and this is a new choreography,” Jin said.
+“I got the program and new skating boots at the end of September.
+Two weeks ago I performed this program for the first time at a test skate and today was only the second time.”

-The Cup of China is the second event of the International Skating Union’s Grand Prix series and has been scaled down because of the coronavirus pandemic.
+The Cup of China is the second event of the International Skating Union’s Grand Prix series but has been scaled down because of the coronavirus.

 There were no spectators allowed at the Chongqing Huaxi Culture and Sports Center.
 The competition normally draws skaters from around the world but was limited to domestic athletes because of travel restrictions.